 A Medium Is Born

-It so happened that some members of her new family were spiritists.
-One evening, the last minute desertion of one of the intended sitters at a seance that was due to take place at their home led to the fateful invitation to little Eusapia to participate.
+Some members of her new family were spiritists.
+One evening, the last-minute desertion of one of the intended sitters at a seance that was due to take place at their home led to the fateful invitation to little Eusapia to participate.
 To everybody’s surprise, paranormal phenomena occurred the strength and variety of which they had never previously experienced.
-By removing from the seance table one sitter at the time, it became clear that Eusapia was the source of the wondrous phenomena.
+By removing from the seance table one sitter at a time, it became clear that Eusapia was the source of the wondrous phenomena.